 - 1. Are the technical and scientific objectives of the programme clear and specific? - 2.
 Is the proposed research technically and scientifically challenging?
 Are the technical and scientific challenges described innovative and relevant? - 3.
-Is the programme distinctive and does it have clear added value compared to other existing research initiatives? - 4.
-Does the programme create sufficient focus and mass (coherence) in research on thematic areas and KETs relevant to the Netherlands? - 5.
-Are the objectives set for the programme realistic?
-Is the proposed approach/methodology appropriate to achieve the objectives? - 6.
-Is the scientific community of sufficient quality and is its composition appropriate (complementary and interdisciplinary) to achieve the intended programme objectives? - 7.
-To what extent do the projects or work packages constitute a single programme?
-Is there good coherence between the projects and is the synergy clear?
-Do all of the different projects contribute to the programme objectives? - 8.
+Will new technology be developed through a multidisciplinary approach? - 4.
+Is the proposed approach/methodology appropriate to achieve the objectives? - 5.
+Is the programme distinctive and does it have clear added value compared to other existing research initiatives? - 6.
+Does the programme create sufficient focus and mass (coherence) in order to create strong, internationally distinctive positions in Dutch industry and the knowledge infrastructure? - 7.
+Is the scientific community of sufficient quality and are the knowledge institutions involved (including, where relevant, TO2 institutes and universities of applied sciences) suitable (complementary and multidisciplinary) to achieve the intended programme objectives? - 8.
+To what extent do the projects/work packages form a single programme, is there good coherence between the projects/work packages and is the synergy clear?
+Do all of the different projects/work packages contribute to the programme objectives? - 9.
 Does the budget suit the proposed activities?
-Is there a clear and specific justification of costs? - 9.
-Is the governance of the programme properly organised?
+Is there a clear and specific justification of costs?